 This OSU Science Media Fellowship connects student storytellers with researchers, labs and programs across campus on a two-term project to create short documentaries about important research, science and natural resource topics.
-Applicants receive a $1,000 stipend, an expense account, access to filmmaking equipment and mentoring as they take twenty weeks to craft science into stories.
+Applicants receive a $1,000 fellowship contribution to their student account, access to filmmaking equipment and mentoring as they take twenty weeks to craft science into stories.
 Final films will be screened at an end-of-year event.

 This program is ideal for students in the sciences interested in developing communication skills or writers and filmmakers seeking strong topics and hands-on projects with video storytelling, or anyone with a knack for narrative and a strong interest in documentary film.

 Prior documentary filmmaking experience is helpful but not required.
-Recipients will be paired with researchers and topics based on skills and availability.
+We will choose from both experienced and first-time filmmakers and aim to form a diverse cohort.

-The fellowships are open to undergraduate and graduate students from all colleges and Oregon State University locations in Corvallis, Bend, Newport and Portland.
+The fellowships are open to undergraduate and graduate students from all colleges, departments and programs.

-Fellowship recipients receive a stipend, an expense account and hands-on mentoring throughout the production process by a media professional.
+Fellowship recipients receive a $1,000 scholarship and hands-on mentoring throughout the production process by a media professional.